heathermiller/papers-documents/2-5-13_notes.md

 Now, it's possible that there's no implicit found.
 If there's no implicit found, we call genPickler ourselves.
 We call it directly.
 We need to be able to call this genPicklerImpl method...

+## Status/Plan

+Next steps:

+1. Change the IR to remove the values.
+That is, don't store values at all.
+Keep only their types and the names of the fields.
+Wherever there's a value, remove it.
+IR should be at compile-time only, so no need to ever have a value in it.

+2. Expand on the code which inspects the fields (in `pickle` macro).
+After `fields` method in `package.scala`, we can create an instance of the IR by passing in the information we obtained from the fields.
+And the type of the object.
+Now we can simply create instances of ObjectIR and FieldIRs for each field.
+Each field, when we create a FieldIR, it has to create ObjectIRs for the fields.
+Make sure nesting is happening if a FieldIR has some type that should be an ObjectIR.

+3. After we built the IR, we can use it to generate the template Expr.
+We can pass the IR to the PickleFormat, and it generates an expression so that when we run it, it generates the Pickle.

+Flat: fast
+Nested: human-readable